home-assistant/operating-system/README.md

 Running `sudo ./enter.sh` will get you into the build Docker container.
 `make -C /build/buildroot BR2_EXTERNAL=/build/buildroot-external xy_defconfig`

-From outside the Docker container, while it is still running you can use `./getimage.sh` to get the output image.

 ## Helpers

 - `make -C /build/buildroot BR2_EXTERNAL=/build/buildroot-external defconfig BR2_DEFCONFIG=/build/buildroot-external/configs/xy_defconfig`